 Personalized learning refers to educational methods, content, and structures that are tailored to the specific strengths, needs, interests, and goals of each individual student.
 This approach contrasts with the "one-size-fits-all" model of traditional education, where students learn the same curriculum at the same pace.
 With personalized learning, the educational experience bends to the student, rather than the student having to bend to the education system.

-Unlike a one-size-fits-all curriculum, the educational content and activities created by LLMs are different for every student.
-LLMs can hold natural language conversations with students to continually assess their knowledge, analyze misconceptions, and refine what material needs to be covered.
-This enables self-directed learning, where students take ownership over setting their learning goals and making choices about how they want to engage with the content.
+- Self-Directed Learning: This enables self-directed learning, where students take ownership over setting their learning goals and making choices about how they want to engage with the content.

 By leveraging massive neural networks containing billions of parameters, LLMs have the scale and complexity required to understand students' needs in a nuanced way.
-They can model not just academic abilities, but also personal interests, motivations, and challenges.
-This allows for education that targets the whole person.
-LLMs don't just teach academic subjects – they can provide mentorship, build self-efficacy, and incentivize growth mindsets.
+They offer the following:

 Expanding Accessibility for All Learners

-LLMs provide exciting assistive possibilities for Deaf and hard-of-hearing students as well.
+LLMs for personalized learning provide exciting assistive possibilities for Deaf and hard-of-hearing students as well.
 Real-time captioning for lectures, discussions, and assignments can be created instantly by an LLM.
 Machine translation capabilities can convert spoken words into sign language animations.
 Students could also use natural voice commands to interact with learning materials, without needing to type.

 For English language learners, LLMs can translate educational content into dozens of languages in seconds.
 This breaks down language barriers and allows non-native speakers to learn in their most comfortable tongue.
 Accessibility features like text simplification also aid ESL students in comprehending complex academic texts.